Conflict of Interests

 The attorney is required to avoid representing interests that conflict with those of the client—examples would include interests of another current client, a former client, or the lawyer’s own interests.

-Mistakes in virtually every area of the law can give rise to legal malpractice cases, but not all attorney mistakes constitute legal malpractice.
+Mistakes in virtually every area of the law, including business transactions and corporate litigation matters, can give rise to legal malpractice cases.
+But not all attorney mistakes constitute legal malpractice.
 An unsuccessful result in and of itself does not necessarily mean that the lawyer was negligent.
 And even if a lawyer fails to do every single thing that can possibly be done leading up to, during and after trial, it does not mean that the lawyer was negligent.

 Breach of Fiduciary Duty